Nefaro/gnoll/README.md

 ## 3. Building Mods manually
 - compile mod .dll
-- copy the resulting .dll into "<Gnomoria game directory>/Gnoll Mods/enabled"
+- copy the resulting .dll into "/Gnoll Mods/enabled" under Gnomoria directory
 - all .dlls in "Gnoll Mods/enabled" directory will be loaded by the Mod Loader